MedicalVisionGroup/fetal-smpl/README.md

 pip install aitviewer
 ```

-The most triky part is to install `pytorch3d` with the correct CUDA version.
-The following commands should work on most systems.
+The most triky part is to install `pytorch3d`.
 If you encounter issues, please refer to the [pytorch3d installation guide](https://pytorch3d.org/docs/installation).
 Newer python may not be compatible with `pytorch3d`, so we recommend using `Python 3.9`.

 To use `smplx` package, please download the SMPL-X model files: [model loading](https://github.com/vchoutas/smplx#model-loading).

-After downloading the model files, model directory may look like this:
+After downloading the files, model directory may look like this:
 ```
 models
 ├── smil_pose_prior_converted_mean.npy